Cathedral Basilica of the Assumption of the Virgin

 The cathedral harbors two different altars, one in front of the other—the neoclassical embossed silver altar used in front of the lambran (alder-tree).
 The silver altar was initially made of cedar wood covered in gold flakes but was transformed after Heras Bishop donated some silver to be applied to the alter.

-It is a very much decorated part of the cathedral that displays an extensive collection of allegoric paintings from the 18th Century by Marcos Zapata.
-It also includes various pictures of Cusco’s previous bishops beginning with Valverde, the first resident bishop.
-In addition, a giant painting of the crucifixion that some local guides say is a Spanish artist called Alonso Cano.
+It is a decorated part of the cathedral that displays an extensive collection of allegoric paintings from the 18th Century by Marcos Zapata.
+It also includes different pictures of Cusco’s previous bishops beginning with Valverde, the first resident bishop.
+In addition, a giant painting of the crucifixion that some local guides say is by a Spanish artist called Alonso Cano.

 Most of the artwork at the cathedral is a product of Escuela Cuzquena (Cusco School of Art), which the Spanish built to train the Inca in disciplines of European renaissance artwork.
-The school is famous amongst the colonial Americas.
-Still, Quechua painters only painted either Catholic or European scenes, and they were not allowed to sign their artwork.
+The school is famous in the colonial Americas.
+Still, Quechua painters only painted Catholic or European scenes and were not allowed to sign their artwork.

 Maria Angola Bell:

 Maria Angola's bell was cast in 1659 in remembrance of an Angolan slave.
 This bell is 2.15 meters high and weighs 5980 kilograms; the cathedral’s Northern tower supports it.
 The slave, according to the old tradition, threw gold in the crucible where it was made.
 It is only rung on special occasions since it has a crack; however, it claimed the bell could be heard from over 20 miles away.